How to Correct Bad Behavior in Dogs

 Another way is, when walking into your house ignore the dog, making no eye contact until the dog settles down, and then praise him.
 I've never tried this method myself but have heard that it will work with some dogs.

-Stop Dog From Rough Play
+4. Stop a Dog From Engaging in Rough Play

 Playing rough with your dog can get out of control and become potentially dangerous.
 You should never encourage the dog to attack your hand, arm or leg, even though you may think that this is cute when the dog is a puppy, he may end up hurting a small child.